gcba-iris/iris-tech-docs/docs/architecture/dispatcher.md

 ### Listens

 - **reload** - Hot reloads every module in the threadpool when a change in any of them is detected.
+If the changed module is a dock, only stops and restarts that dock.